fazal-coder/SQL-_Nashville_Housing/README.md

 # SQL_Nashville_Housing

-This repository contains a set of SQL queries for cleaning and transforming data in the `Nashvillahousing` table.
-The queries are designed to address various data quality and formatting issues.
+This section involves various data cleaning tasks for the  `Nashvillahousing` table.

 - **Standardize Date Format:** Converts the SaleDate column to a standardized date format using CAST.